ShakthidharV/VITAL-ML-Model/README.md

 Feature ranking and selection
 ---------------------------
-The notebooks select a small number of top features per-target.
+Each notebook selects a small subset of the most significant features for every target disease.
+For each disease, a predefined set of clinically relevant features is provided to the model beforehand.
+The model then performs automated feature selection to identify additional variables, resulting in a final set of 8, 11, or 15 features — those most important and biologically relevant for training and optimizing the predictive model.
 Typical strategies implemented or commonly used in similar pipelines are:

 - Univariate scoring (e.g., correlation with the binary target, mutual information): quick and interpretable.
 - Tree-based feature importance (RandomForest / XGBoost): captures non-linear relationships and feature interactions.

+In this model, a Hybrid selection strategy — combining correlation filtering and Random Forest importance was implemented to efficiently capture both linear and non-linear relationships within the data.
+The correlation step effectively removed redundant or weakly associated variables, while the Random Forest step identified features with the strongest predictive influence on disease outcomes.
+Together, they yielded a more stable, interpretable, and biologically relevant feature set for model training.

 In these notebooks the selected method is implemented in code (check the selection cell).
 The only deliberate difference among the three notebooks is the value of `TOP_N_FEATURES` (8, 11, or 15).